-This clears all "B" budget records in the GLBALA database table for the selected year, no matter what G/L type they happen to be.
+This clears \underline{all} "B" budget records in the GLBALA database table for the selected year, no matter what G/L type they happen to be.

-11. You can now use start your first calculation pass on a new budget - see Step 2 on Page 53
+11. You can now use start your first calculation pass on a new budget - see Step 2 on Page 58

-How to Manually Change Figures for a Single G/L or a Single MONTH
+How to Manually Change Figures for a Single G/L or a Single Month instructions are slightly different for adjusting your asset and liability balance projections, as explained below.